-Avonia papyracea is a dwarf, perennial, succulent plant with several slender branches radiating from a tapered rootstock or basal caudex, wholly clothed in silvery-white, overlapping scales.
-The leaves are tiny, fleshy, green, up to 0.3 inch (8 mm) long and up to 0.1 inch (3 mm) wide.
-The flowers are creamy-white, scented, with 5 rounded petals positioned at right angles to what appears to be a central ring of yellow anthers.
-Most of its flowers last only 2 to 4 hours.
+Avonia papyracea, formerly known as Anacampseros papyracea, is a dwarf succulent with several slender branches that radiate from a tapered rootstock or basal caudex, wholly clothed in white papery overlapping stipules that are bigger than leaves and hide them.
+The tiny leaves are fleshy, green, up to 0.3 inches (0.8 cm) long, and up to 0.1 inches (0.3 cm) wide.
+Flowers are scented, creamy-white, with five rounded petals positioned at right angles to what appears to be a central ring of yellow anthers.
+They appear in summer, and most last only 2 to 4 hours.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).